propitive/se_project_react/README.md

 # What To Wear!

-This is a node.js news application powered by Express that suggests clothing items created by the user!
+This is a node.js clothes application powered by Express that suggests clothing items created by the user!
 ![ScreenshotOfSignedInMainPage](/src/images/WTWR-signedInMainPage.png)

 ### Domain